Mo-Official/DHBW_python/README.md

 ## Project Description:
-This will be a Sci-fi Spaceshooter/Platformer game developed in pygame, but more effort will be put into the Platformer part.
+This shall be a Sci-fi Spaceshooter/Platformer game developed in pygame, but more effort will be put into the Platformer part.
+(The Spaceshooter has not been implemented)

 ### Endless mode
 The Player can choose to play either the Spaceshooter or the Platformer with endless scrolling maps.
-This mode has not been implemented and will not be due to technical limitations.
+(This mode has not been implemented and will not be due to technical limitations.)

 ### Story mode
 I would like to add a demo level for the story, with some dialogs.
-This mode has not been implemented fully.
+(This mode has not been implemented fully, because of missing content)

 ### Assets:
 I will be using following assets for the project.